raki-project/raki-deploy/README.md

 # RAKI Demo

 ## Deploy
-Deploys the RAKI Demo for the Biopax data.
+Deploys the RAKI Demo with the Biopax data.
-Read [Deploy with your data](#deploy-with-your-data) to deploy the RAKI Demo for other data.
+Read [deploy with your data](#deploy-with-your-data) to deploy the RAKI Demo with other data.

-### My Multi Word Header

 ### Clone
 Clones this repository to your local folder: `raki-deploy`.